Eddie Buckingham: Storylines

 Eddie runs a café in London, which is visited by Madge and Harold Bishop while they are on holiday.
 They couple strike up a friendship with Eddie and before they leave, they ask Eddie to come and visit them in Australia one day.
 Eddie decides to take them up on their offer and arrives in Australia a few days after Madge and Harold return.
 Madge and Harold let Eddie stay with them, thinking he would only be with them for a short time.

 Eddie begins to act suspiciously and stores large amounts of food in the fridge.
 Sharon Davies (Jessica Muschamp) finds Eddie selling sandwiches at a food stall.
 Eddie makes Sharon promise not to tell anyone as he does not have a work permit.
 Sharon explains to Eddie that Harold's coffee shop is losing business as a result of his food stall and asks him to quit.
 Harold announces he has reported the business to the council and Eddie admits that he is running the food stall.
 Madge and Harold are shocked and cannot understand why Eddie needs to work while he is in Australia.
 Eddie reveals that his café back home has gone bust.
 Harold buys the food stall and it becomes part of the Coffee Shop.
 Harold lets Eddie take the food stall around the town to ensure that Harold's business does not suffer.
 Eddie becomes an attraction for customers and he charms them with his stories.

 Eddie falls for twins Caroline Alessi (Gillian Blakeney) and Christina Alessi (Gayle Blakeney) and he tries to get a date with one of them.
 Caroline pretends to be Christina and makes herself out to be a man-eater.
 When Eddie and Christina discover Caroline's joke, they tell Caroline that they are engaged after their first date.
 Eddie and Christina tell Caroline the truth after she organises an engagement party for them.
 When Eddie hears that his father is sick, he decides to leave Ramsay Street to help his mother care for him.

 Reception

 Author Josephine Monroe stated "Eddie was a milestone creation for the Neighbours bosses, for not only was he English, but he was also black.
 And in the snow-white suburb of Erinsborough, Eddie was always going to stand out from the crowd."
 Andrew Potts of The Gold Coast Bulletin branded Eddie "a cheerful and street-smart café owner".
+The Daily Mirrors Coral O'Connor branded Eddie a "high-class spiv".

 A writer for the BBC's Neighbours website proclaimed that Eddie's most notable moment was "Announcing his joke engagement to Christina."

 To celebrate the 20th anniversary of Neighbours, a BBC reporter asked readers to nominate their twenty favourite obscure characters.
 Eddie came in fifteenth place and a reader stated "I liked Eddie Buckingham, played by Bob La Castra.
 He was an English stand-up comedian who lived with the Bishops for a while.
 No real explanation was given to why he arrived or, indeed, why he left".